bmcminn/PHPCSS/README.md

 ie: _/* DON'T EDIT [ABOVE/BELOW] THIS LINE */_

-When you call a function or a variable, just open up a PHP statement like you normally would and be sure to close it when you're finished.
+When you call a function or a variable, just open up a <code>&lt;?php</code> statement like you normally would and be sure to close it when you're finished.

 You do this and things will get along just fine.
-Save the file and reload your page, the script does a check to see if "style.css.php" is newer than "style.css".
-If it is, then we write its contents to "style.css" and viola!
+Save the file and reload your page, the script does a check to see if <code>style.css.php</code> is newer than <code>style.css</code>.
+If it is, then we write its contents to <code>style.css</code> and viola!

 (See TROUBLESHOOTING if you have any issues)